Sillybutts/SLAB/README.md

 <img src="GHimages/T4%20OR%20V3%20BAR%20GUIDE.png" width="500">

-The v3 bar BETA hardware can be converted to a release v4 hardware kit by swapping the TCv3 and Caliburn v3 bars to TC T4 and Caliburn C4 bars, and adding 3x 10-32 short screws (the ones used to hold the foregrip on Talon Claws and Caliburns).
+The v3 bar BETA hardware can be converted to a release v4 hardware kit by swapping the TCv3 and Caliburn v3 bars to TC T4 and Caliburn C4 bars, adding 3x 10-32 short screws (the ones used to hold the foregrip on Talon Claws and Caliburns), and adding some more o-rings.

 Hardware is available from these sellers:
 - SilverFoxIndustries: LINK

 Fully printed/assembled blasters are available from these sellers:
 - PERSON: LINK
+- PERSON: LINK

 Full hardware list/BOM: https://docs.google.com/spreadsheets/d/1rwOaMUxTBOt-3HkqtDI1B0x1Cw2i1hpLy2a5YOf-w4Q/

 ### Hardware notes:

-- Super glue is recommended to keep the plunger tube attached to the Turnaround.
-The plunger tube can also be attached by drilling 3 holes in your plunger tube and screwing it onto the Turnaround.
+- Super glue or epoxy is used to keep the plunger tube attached to the TurnaroundCap.
+MAKE SURE TO FOLLOW THE ASSEMBLY STEPS CORRECTLY WHEN ASSEMBLING THE PLUNGER AND TURNAROUND.
 - Using an elastic hair tie instead of elastic cord for the catch is recommended for aesthetics, but not needed.
 - The blaster is designed for 4 inches of k25 with a 12 inch barrel.
 The barrel can be longer or shorter, and you can fit springs anywhere from 4 inches to 6 inches in the blaster.
-It works with 788 and k25.
-It can fit k26 and k14, but those springs likely cause durability issues for minimal meaningful performance gains.
+The blaster also fits Longshot springs, but be careful with using super strong springs.
+The blaster is meant to use 788 and k25.
+It can fit k26 and k14, but those springs WILL cause durability issues for minimal meaningful performance gains.
-- Small cotter pins to keep the takedown pins in place are nice to have, but are not supplied in the kit.
-The printed PinCaps are held in place by a piece of filament through the holes in the cap and pin.
+- Use the PrintedCotterPins to keep the two long takedown pins in place (the ones through the turnaround and the lever).
+- There are two very small pins.
+The slightly longer one is for the mag release, the slightly shorter one is for the trigger.

 ## Printing Info

 All STLs were exported in print orientation.
 F3D & STEP source files are also provided.

-The RailA/B, Trigger, CatchPusher, GripPanel L/R and LeverBody parts need supports.
+The GripPanel L/R parts need supports.

-The RailA/B, Ram, RodCap, PrintedPin, and PinCap parts require brims.
+The RailA/B, Ram, RodCap, RodCapPivot, RodCapKeeper, and PrintedCotterPin parts require brims.

 This blaster is designed for PLA parts.
-Printing in other filaments (like PETG) should be fine, but can lead to broken parts.
+Printing in other filaments (like PETG) should be fine, but might lead to broken parts.

 Infills:
 - Black:
-- - PlungerRods 100% Gyroid, 5+ walls.
+- - PlungerRod 100% Gyroid, 5+ walls.
-- - StockButts, 10% Gyroid, 3 walls.
+- - StockButt, 10% Gyroid, 3 walls.
 - - Everything else, 20% Gyroid, 5 walls.
 - - GripPanels need support.

 - White:
 - - All at 20% Gyroid, 5 walls.
-- - Rail needs a brim, supports, and MUST be printed on it's end.
+- - Rails A/B need a brim and MUST be printed on the flat end.

 - Orange:
-- - RodCap, Ram, Catch, and CatchPusher 100% 5 walls.
+- - Ram, RodCap, RodCapPivot, RodCapKeeper, PrintedCotterPin (x2), Catch, and CatchPusher 100% 5 walls.
-- - LeverBody, CatchPusher, Trigger need supports.
 - - Everything else, 20% Gyroid, 5 walls.
-- - RodCap, PrintedPin, PinCap, and Ram need brims.
+- - The Ram, RodCap, RodCapPivot, RodCapKeeper, and PrintedCotterPin (x2) parts require brims.
-- - The optional Bottlenose wSling and FrontSling parts need 5 walls 100% infill.
-The Bottlenose and Bottlenose wSling also need supports.
+- - The optional Bottlenose parts need supports.

 - Green:
 - - StockPanels and StockCores at 10% gyroid, 4 walls.
 - - PrimeTransferBar (x2), 100% Gyroid, 5 walls.
 - - Everything else, 20% Gyroid, 5 walls.
-- - Handguard wPicatinny needs supports.
-The standard Handguard does not need supports.
+- - The SideCovers L/R with text should be printed with THE TEXT NOT TOUCHING THE BUILD PLATE, using supports.
+The ones WITHOUT TEXT can be printed with the FLAT SIDE ON THE BUILD PLATE.
+This is done to keep the text nice and crisp.
+Maybe do a filament change on the layer before the letters to make them really pop!

 <img src="GHimages/SLABOptions.png" width="500">
 <img src="GHimages/MuzzleOptions.png" width="500">